- Blog/

 The Damaging Admission #

-The damaging admission, if you will.
-Where the flaws of an offer are confessed.
+The damaging admission, where the flaws of an offer are confessed.
 Especially the flaws which cannot be concealed for long.

 Not everyone is gullible enough to believe you’ve never messed up.